sammyfung/weatherdatascraper/CONTRIBUTING.md

-# Contributing to Global Weather Data Scraper
+# Contributing to Weather Data Scraper

 Thank you for your interests to make contributions.